 Lacking a little in bass and being pricey for its segment considering the lack of Dolby Atmos and DTS:X are the Bose SoundTouch 300's two main flaws, but overall, this soundbar delivers an open soundstage while also retaining plenty of detail and clarity.

-The Sonos Beam is a compact soundbar that not only delivers an expansive performance for its small size, but it offers multiple voice assistant support - Alexa is available now, while Google Assistant is coming soon.
+The Sonos Beam is a compact soundbar that not only delivers an expansive performance for its small size, but it offers multiple voice assistant support - Alexa and Google Assistant are both onboard.
 It also supports the Sonos multi-room platform, making it a perfect addition if you have Sonos speakers already, doubling up as an excellent speaker and soundbar in one.

 There is no Dolby Atmos support and it's expensive if you consider adding additional speakers or the Sonos Sub, but the Sonos Beam sounds great for both music and movies and it's a great soundbar to consider if you not only want to boost your TV audio, but you want to make your living room or bedroom smarter too.
 If you need a bigger Sonos soundbar, you could consider the Playbar instead of the Beam.